Key Takeaway

 New York law is clear about intentionally caused accidents: “An intentionally caused or staged vehicular collision is not a covered accident under an insurance policy” (National Gen. Ins.
 Online, Inc. v Blasco, 210 AD3d 786 ).

-This means that when a collision is intentionally caused, insurance companies are not obligated to provide coverage—even to innocent third parties who had no knowledge of or participation in the fraud.
+When a collision is intentionally caused, insurance companies have no obligation to provide coverage.
+This applies even to innocent third parties who had no knowledge of or participation in the fraud.

 Impact on All Parties

-The harsh reality is that when courts determine an accident was staged, insurance coverage can be denied for everyone involved, including:
+The harsh reality: when courts determine an accident was staged, insurance coverage can be denied for everyone involved.
+That includes:

 - Innocent drivers who happened to be struck by fraudulent actors